shivannis/xandr-docs-public/xandr-docs/articles/monetize/mobile-user-segment-targeting.md

 ---
 title: Microsoft Monetize - Mobile User Segment Targeting
-description: Learn how to use and create Xandr segments for mobile users in this page.
+description: Learn how to use and create Microsoft Advertising segments for mobile users in this page.
 ms.date: 10/28/2023
 ---